How to Open a File in Editor from Tracy? (IDE Integration)

 Linux

-1. Download the appropriate files from the Tracy repository to directory ~/bin.
+1. Download the appropriate files from the Tracy repository to the ~/bin directory.

-2. Edit open-editor.sh and uncomment or edit the path to your editor in the variable editor:
+2. Edit the open-editor.sh file and uncomment and, if necessary, modify the path to your editor in the editor variable.

 #!/bin/bash